 Losing weight improves your health in more ways than one, so diabetic or not, try to increase your physical activity throughout the week.
 Chances are high that you’ll need it more than you think.

 You’re not limited only to shots and food to manage your blood sugar.
 Talking to your doctor about the prescription medication will help alleviate you of the constant vigilance required to combat the disease.

 The American Diabetes Association (ADA) provides a wonderful guide for newly diagnosed diabetics to help them better understand what can be done, and what questions to ask.
 Medications like Januvia and Janumet encourage your body to release natural substances that will induce insulin and keep your blood sugar at manageable levels.

 Talk to your doctor about the prescription medications you’re currently taking, and see if you’re eligible to go on Januvia or a similar product.
-Worried about Januvia cost?
+Worried about the growing cost of ozempic?
 Perhaps a pharmacy discount coupon code could help make sure your diabetes medication doesn’t break the bank.